 Phoenix Players is SJP’s extra-curricular theater program.
 We currently produce two performances each year, including one dramatic show and one musical.
 Our goal is to expose students to a wide breadth of different genres, techniques, and styles, as well as encouraging student participation across the board, be it onstage, on the design team, or in the wings.
 We are constantly growing, so keep an eye out on this spot for announcements and ticket sales!

 Developed and nurtured by MSJA alumna Mariagrazia LaFauci ’08, the Phoenix Players have grown to become an extraordinary legacy in the relatively short life of the school.
+Most recently, under the guidance of Dr. Borkowski and Ms. Gipson, the troupe has expanded their endeavors to include virtual events, accommodating for the limitations offered by the COVID-19 pandemic.
 For a complete list of PP works, check out our Past Productions page.

 The Phoenix Players, working mostly remotely, have been working on several radio show types of productions, and you may listen to Part One and Part Two of their latest performance using the players above.